Are you finding it challenging to keep your creative fire burning throughout the year?

-If I have a bad day it will also affect my income.
+If I have a terrible day, it will also affect my income.

 If I put jobs off that I don’t want to do, it will affect my income.

-Being responsible for the amount of income being generated is what separates an individual who is self-employed versus an individual who is employed by someone else.
+Being responsible for the amount of income being generated is what separates an individual who is self-employed versus an individual employed by someone else.

-It is easier for someone to not put in a hundred percent if it will not reflect in their weekly paycheck.
+It is easier for someone not to put in a hundred percent if it does not reflect in their weekly paycheck.

 What motivates me?